Return Material Authorization in Dynamics 365 for Finance and Operations is the number given to authorize the return of goods.

-Once you click on registration, system ask to enter the disposition code.
+Once you click on registration, the system asks to enter the disposition code.
 Each disposition code has been associated with disposition actions.
 These actions facilitate the return as per the logic defined in those actions.

-After entering the disposition code, system will redirect to the registration form.
-Here in this example, we have selected Credit as disposition code, it means take the item return from the customer and credit the customer with the amount of return.
+After entering the disposition code, the system will redirect to the registration form.
+Here in this example, we have selected Credit as disposition code, which means take the item return from the customer and credit the customer with the amount of return.

-Click on confirm registration, the line in the below pane will be removed and receipt status of the line in the upper pane goes from ordered to registered.
+Click on confirm registration, the line in the below pane will be removed and the receipt status of the line in the upper pane goes from ordered to register.